 Maintaining a positive history while you apply for home loans is especially important.
 Lenders want to see that you have a good record of paying your bills on time.
 Before you apply for a mortgage, review your credit report.
 Give your credit a boost by keeping your credit card utilization below 30%.
 If you have any past debts, pay them.
 Lenders want to see a flawless credit history for the past 12+ months – the longer you go without a negative mark on your report, the better.

-Keep in mind that lenders may re-check your credit score during the application process, so make sure all your accounts are on-time and current and avoid any other large purchases that could affect your score until after you receive an approval.
+Remember that lenders may re-check your credit score during the application process, so make sure all your accounts are on time and current and avoid any other large purchases that could affect your score until you receive approval.

 3. Two is Better than One

-If you don’t have income high enough to qualify for type of loan you need, a cosigner with an adequate amount of disposable income to be considered on your mortgage may help your approval rating – regardless of whether this person will be helping you make your payments or living with you.
-In some cases, a cosigner with a positive credit history can help someone with less-than-perfect credit.
-However, he/she should keep in mind that they are guaranteeing to your lender that the mortgage payments will be paid in full and on-time.
+If you don’t have income high enough to qualify for the type of loan you need, a cosigner with an adequate amount of disposable income to be considered on your mortgage may help your approval rating – regardless of whether this person will be helping you make your payments or living with you.
+Sometimes, a cosigner with a positive credit history can help someone with less-than-perfect credit.
+However, he/she should remember that they guarantee your lender that the mortgage payments will be paid in full and on time.

 4. Offer a Larger Down Payment

-If you can pay for a percentage of the home on your own, your application for the rest of your home financing just may tilt in your favor.
-The larger personal investment you have in the house, the less likely you will walk away from the property and let it go into foreclosure.
+If you can pay for a percentage of the home on your own, your application for the rest of your home financing may tilt in your favor.
+The larger your personal investment in the house, the less likely you will walk away from the property and let it go into foreclosure.

 Having a significant amount of cash is also a strong indicator of how you handle your finances.
-Banks don’t just want to hand anyone a loan; they want to provide financing to people that are guaranteed to pay them back.
+Banks don’t just want to hand anyone a loan; they want to provide financing to people who are guaranteed to repay them.

 5. Consider a Smaller Loan